Vince Carter: Trade to the Nets

-In November 2011, Carter, along with his cousin Tracy McGrady and Charles Oakley, addressed the Toronto audience in an interview on Off the Record with Michael Landsberg.
+In November 2011, Carter, along with Tracy McGrady and Charles Oakley, addressed the Toronto audience in an interview on Off the Record with Michael Landsberg.
 When asked about being booed in Toronto, Carter said, "They watched myself and Tracy grow up.
 And when we left they still got to see (us) flourish and become (who we are).
 For me, I looked at it as, a young child growing up into a grown man and moving on.
 And I get it.
 Leaving, hurt a lot of people.
 It hurt me because I tell you what...
 I accomplished a lot, I learned a lot, I became the person and player of who I am today because of that experience, through the coaches, players, and everything else.
 I get it... but regardless I still love the city.
 I have friends there and my heart is still there because that's where it all started."
 Later in the interview, when asked about any words to the Toronto fans, Carter said, "I appreciate the fans and whether you cheer for me, boo me, or hate me, I still love you.
 Toronto's one of the best kept secrets... puts one of the best products on the floor and one of the top places to play in."

 On November 6, 2012, in an interview with TSN Radio 1050, Carter reiterated his love for the city and his appreciation for the Toronto Raptors organization.
 The next day, Sam Mitchell and Rob Babcock revealed on Sportsnet 590, The Fan that the night before Carter was traded to New Jersey, Carter phoned Mitchell to express his desire to stay in Toronto.
 However, Babcock said it was too late and the trade had already been verbally agreed upon.
 Looking back on it, Mitchell feels he should have personally contacted the MLSE chairman, Larry Tanenbaum, but was reluctant because he did not want to break the chain of command.